0x48piraj/rqmts/README.md

 This project aims to combine the best existing strategies to cover the broadest possible set of cases _(if not all)_.
 The project was built keeping in mind the modular programming paradigms and so other than being readable it's easily extensible making it possible to add new strategies/algorithms quickly.

 If you have any issues or suggestions, please do not hesitate to [open an issue](https://github.com/0x48piraj/rqmts/issues/new) or a [pull request](https://github.com/0x48piraj/rqmts/pulls)!

+## License

+This software is licensed under BSD 3-Clause "New" or "Revised" License.
+To view a copy of this license, visit [BSD 3-Clause](LICENSE).